kentkim84/DataRepGoLab/README.md

-GMIT Software Development 3rd year
+GMIT Software Development 3rd year.

-Module: Data Representation
+Module: Data Representation.

 GoLang Problem sheet

 ### Go Examples

-This repository contains some example code written in the programming language Go.
-The author is Yongjin Kim, a Student at GMIT.
+#### This repository contains some example code written in the programming language Go.
+#### The author is Yongjin Kim, a Student at GMIT.
+---

 ### 1. Kon’nichiwa, Sekai!
 Program that prints Hello, world! in Japanese (using Japanese characters) to the screen.